 How to read your financial aid award letter

-- Expected family contribution (EFC): Your EFC is an estimate of your family’s financial resources based on income, family size, assets and more.
+- Expected family contribution (EFC): Your EFC estimates your family’s financial resources based on income, family size, assets and more.
 The U.S. Department of Education will calculate your EFC using your FAFSA and will use that number to determine how much need-based aid you’re eligible for.

-- Estimated cost of attendance (COA): The estimated COA is what the university estimates that you’ll spend over the course of one academic year in tuition, fees, room and board, books, supplies and more.
+- Estimated cost of attendance (COA): The estimated COA is what the university estimates that you’ll spend over one academic year in tuition, fees, room and board, books and supplies.
 This may be listed as your “direct cost.”

-- Student loans: Student loans are financial aid that you’re responsible for paying back in a certain amount of time.
-Your letter will list the maximum amount you can borrow and what your interest rate will be if you do.
+- Student loans: Student loans are financial aid you’re responsible for paying back in a certain amount of time.
+Your letter will list the maximum amount you can borrow and what your student loan interest rate will be if you do.

 - Outstanding balance: The remaining balance is the cost per academic year after all of the financial aid is accounted for.
 This may be listed as your “net cost.”